Source: Seattle University National College Health Assessment, Undergraduate, 2019

 We offer tampons and pads at no charge for students who need them.
 Stop by our front desk to find out what's currently available.
 This service is meant to assist students with an unexpected need.
 If your financial situation doesn't allow for regular access to tampons or pads please speak with us.

-Over a third of SU undergrads choose not to have sex, and 8 out of 10 SU students had 2 or fewer sexual partners over the past year.
+Almost a third of SU undergrads choose not to have sex, and 8 out of 10 SU students had 2 or fewer sexual partners over the past year.
 It is important to understand that only you have control over your sex life.

 If you do choose to have sex, it is important to understand what safe sex looks like.
 Here is a guide to what isn't sex safe, to better know what is.
 If you are ever questioning what safer sex is, go ask Alice!